-We recommend that you contact our Office of Economic Development which will help you set up a predevelopment meeting with someone from our Planning Division prior to submitting applications and plans to determine your next steps, including if the zoning of the property allows your proposed business use and if there are any major issues in meeting the basic requirements that might prevent you from moving forward.
+We recommend that you contact us at (252) 329-4502 to help you set up a predevelopment meeting with someone from our Planning Division prior to submitting applications and plans to determine your next steps, including if the zoning of the property allows your proposed business use and if there are any major issues in meeting the basic requirements that might prevent you from moving forward.
 The Zoning Ordinance outlines the uses that are allowed in certain zoning districts.
-The Office of Economic Development can be reached at (252) 329-4502.
 Our offices are open Monday through Friday, from 8:00 a.m.-5:00 p.m.

 We recommend that you bring the following to the predevelopment meeting:

 - A written description of the project and the address of the proposed site

 - Information regarding any proposed construction, modifications, parking, layout, and existing building or site conditions

 - Location of utilities, hydrants, vehicular access, grading, wetlands, etc.